 Students learn about the civic ideals and practices of citizenship in a democratic society

 The eighth grade cultural studies curriculum is devoted to a year-long exploration of the United States Constitution.
-"Monthly Constitutionals," when local scholars, attorneys, and civil rights activists meet with the students to discuss issues related to the Bill of Rights and later amendments, reinforces classroom discussions and reading.
-Each eighth grader researches a specific issue and presents his or her findings to White House and other administration staffers at a roundtable in Washington, D.C.
+"Monthly Constitutionals," when local scholars, attorneys, and civil rights activists meet with the students to discuss issues related to the Bill of Rights and later amendments, reinforce classroom discussions and reading.
+Eighth graders research constitutional issues of interest and present as experts on their topics, often to an audience of local, state, or federal policymakers.

 Classroom community service projects have served local and international organizations, including the Nationalities Services Center, Reach Out and Read, and Heifer International.
 At the Schuylkill Center, students help maintain trails, remove invasive species, and water plants.
 The Student Council organizes fund raisers for a variety of worthy causes, local, national, and international.
 Middle School research projects include service components.